 Overview of Findings

-UW EXP is analyzing data from 2018 to understand who reports discrimination and how micro-climates in the College of Engineering may correlate with lower stress and depression.
+UW EXP is analyzing data from Spring of 2018, 2019, 2020 and (soon) 2021 to understand who reports discrimination and how micro-climates in the College of Engineering may correlate with lower stress and depression.

 The UWEXP study is an expensive study to run.
 Our funders have been crucial to our success.
 Currently, the study is funded by internally by the College of Engineering (including the Department of Electrical and Computer Engineering and the Allen School of Computer Science and Engineering), Population Health Initiative, and Alcohol and Drug Abuse Institute.
 In addition, we have funding from the National Science Foundation; Samsung Advanced Institute of Technology; and Google.

 Dr. Jennifer Mankoff, Principal Investigator

 Anne Browning, Co-Investigator